archd3sai/SQL/TestDome/readme.md

 ```
 **Write a query that returns:**

-**(1) The region name, (2) Average sales per employee for the region (Average sales = Total sales made for the region / Number of employees in the region), (3) The difference between the average sales of the region with the highest average sales, and the average sales per employee for the region (average sales to be calculated as explained above).**
+**The region name, Average sales per employee for the region (Average sales = Total sales made for the region / Number of employees in the region), The difference between the average sales of the region with the highest average sales, and the average sales per employee for the region (average sales to be calculated as explained above).**

 **A region with no sales should be also returned.
 Use 0 for average sales per employee for such a region when calculating the 2nd and the 3rd column.**